 By now you probably know what UPI is.
 If you don’t, consider checking out our post explaining UPI and its benefits.
-There are multiple ways to transfer money using UPI, like with mobile number and Aadhaar number, but what makes UPI more secure is the ability to use VPAs.
+There are multiple ways to transfer money using UPI, like with mobile numbers and Aadhaar numbers, but what makes UPI more secure is the ability to use VPAs.

-Traditionally, when one needed to transfer funds to someone digitally, they needed to have various details, like bank account number, IFSC, and even go through the tedious process of adding beneficiaries and payees.
-The easiest and most secure process used to be MMID, which only exposed the mobile number, but that too did reveal something that people would rather not reveal to everyone.
+Traditionally, when one needed to transfer funds to someone digitally, they needed to have various details, like bank account number, and IFSC, and even go through the tedious process of adding beneficiaries and payees.
+The easiest and most secure process used to be MMID, which only exposed the mobile number, but that also revealed something that people would rather not reveal to everyone.
 VPA is the solution to all this mess, as it masks all the sensitive data and makes fund transfers simple and secure.

 What is VPA (Virtual Payment Address)?

 A VPA, or Virtual Payment Address, is kind of like your username on the UPI network.
 It is also called the UPI ID.
 Consider this like your email ID, where you can send and receive money (instead of emails).
 Note that UPI ID, UPI Address, and VPA are all the same thing.
-You only need a VPA in order to send and receive money via UPI, thus eliminating the need of looking up or remembering account numbers & IFSC codes.
+You only need a VPA to send and receive money via UPI, thus eliminating the need to look up or remember account numbers & IFSC codes.

-Detailed guides to creating and/or changing VPA in various apps can be found in the guides section.
+Detailed guides to creating and/or changing your Virtual Payment Address in various apps can be found in the guides section.

-- Sensitive details like bank account number and mobile number are hidden, and all transactions can be carried out with just the payment address.
+- Sensitive details like bank account numbers and mobile numbers are hidden, and all transactions can be carried out with just the payment address.

 - VPAs are easier to remember than bank account numbers, IFSC codes, and MMIDs.